hebeallrusty/PortaNas/readme.md

 There should be no feedback if the command was successful, however if it was unsuccessful, then an error will be displayed.
 It should be noted that if there is an error and the Pi is needing to be rebooted **do not reboot the Pi without first commenting out the line that was added in `/etc/fstab` (put a `#` at the begining of the line, then `CTRL+X` then `Y` then `Enter`) otherwise the Pi will boot into emergency mode.
 See [here](https://www.raspberrypi.org/forums/viewtopic.php?t=211349) on how to fix in this case.**.
 The `nofail` option can be added to options above (use a comma to add it to the fourth option in `/etc/fstab` for that line).
 This will allow the system to boot if the mount has a problem, however as the Storage partition resides on the same disk as the operating system, it really should flag if there is an issue to prevent further data loss.

+To verify that the mount was successful enter the following command which details how much space is free on the Pi:

+`df -h`

+There should be an entry which the last column (`Mounted on`) will be `/media/StorageSD` and the size should match what you are expecting.

 ## 4. Logging to RAM

 **THIS SECTION IS OPTIONAL, HOWEVER PLEASE READ AND DECIDE IF YOU WANT TO FOLLOW IT**